FailAcademy/learning/adp-vancouver/_projects/04-react-native.md

 - [ ] Use [React Native Vector Icons](https://github.com/oblador/react-native-vector-icons) for icon assets throughout the app (specifically, the Octicon library)
 - [ ] Use [React Native Linear Gradient](https://github.com/react-native-community/react-native-linear-gradient) to generate the gradient background
 - [ ] Use [Realm React Native](https://realm.io/docs/react-native/latest/) as an embedded database

+### Quality

+- [ ] Contain an organized file tree separating stateless components from stateful scenes, as well as sub-directories for organizing files with configuration code reusable functions
+- [ ] Contains prop-types validation and be free of prop-type validation errors and warnings

 ### Stretch Goals